Taxin2012/VRCPlusPet/README.md

 <h3>Requirements:</h3>

- 1. UIExpansionKit (will be downloaded automatically by this mod).
+ 1. UIExpansionKit (will be downloaded automatically by this mod (if you don't have), but restart needed after that).

 <h3>How to install:</h3>